Homemade Pretzels Without Yeast

 • Easy to customize.
 Keep them plain, make them fancy with fun toppings, or serve them with a dipping sauce.
 The options are limitless.

 • Self-rising flour.
-Make sure to get “self-rising” flour and not regular all-purpose flour, as self-rising flour already has baking powder and a bit of salt added.
+Make sure to use “self-rising” flour, not regular all-purpose flour, as self-rising flour already has baking powder and a bit of salt added.
 To make gluten-free pretzels, use a gluten-free self-rising flour.

 • Greek yogurt.
 You can use low-fat, nonfat, or full-fat Greek yogurt, as they all work the same.
 In fact, I prefer using nonfat since it’s easier to work with.

-• Butter, milk, oil, egg, or water.
+• Butter, milk, oil, or egg.
 To brush the tops of the pretzels.
 I recommend butter or an egg wash since they will give the pretzels a gorgeous golden brown color.

 • Coarse salt.
 To top the pretzels with and to give them the perfect crunch.